 The Convertible Note Financing had two separate closings of approximately \$4,500,000 each on April 14, 2016 and July 15, 2016.
 Certain Aerpio preferred stockholders chose not to participate in the Convertible Note Financing and their respective Aerpio preferred stock was converted into shares of Aerpio common stock in April 2016 in accordance with the terms of the Articles of Incorporation.
 Aerpio treated this as an extinguishment of its preferred stock.
 The Convertible Notes accrued interest at 8% per annum, compounded annually.
 The Company incurred \$138,312 of costs in association with the issuance of the Convertible Notes that were amortized over the expected life of the Convertible Notes, from the date of execution through October 31, 2016.
 The Convertible Notes were also subject to mandatory prepayment upon the occurrence of certain events, such as a liquidation, dissolution, or the sale of Aerpio.
 In addition, and prior to maturity, the Convertible Notes were automatically convertible into shares of Aerpio capital stock upon the occurrence of a sale of Aerpio's capital stock in a single transaction resulting in gross proceeds to Aerpio of \$30,000,000 (hereinafter referred to as an "Investor Sale").
-The type and class of Aerpio capital stock issued in the Investor Sale.
+The type and class of Aerpio capital stock of to be issued to the holder of each Convertible Note upon conversion would have been identical to the type and class of Aerpio capital stock issued in the Investor Sale.
 The holder of each Convertible Note was entitled to a number of shares of Aerpio capital determined by dividing (i) the outstanding principal amount of the Convertible Note plus any unpaid accrued interest by (ii) an amount equal to the price per share of Aerpio capital stock paid by the purchasers of such shares in connection with the Investor Sale.
 The Convertible Notes were secured by a first priority perfected security interest in all of the Aerpio's assets.